ron-from-nl/TinyPass/README.md

 TinyPass works with "Secrets" with any number of Fields.
 New Secrets start out with just a Name and an optional Group.
 Then you can add, change or remove any number of Fields you need and rearrange them up and down to set their order.

-Traditional Password Managers work with Fixed Fields sometimes supplemented with a limited number of Custom Fields.
+Traditional Password Managers work with Fixed Fields often supplemented with a limited number of Custom Fields.
 This often causes unused and missing fields in your Secrets.
-Fixed Field Password Managers often complicate things by offering a large selection list of Secret Types (secrets with predefined sets of fields) making the usage more laborious.
+Fixed Field Password Managers often complicate things with a large selection list of predefined Secrets (secrets with predefined sets of fields) making things more laborious.
-TinyPass breaks with the Fixed Field tradition with 100% Custom Fields making unnecessary and/or missing Fields and large selection list of predefined Secrets a thing of the past.
+TinyPass breaks with the Fixed Field tradition with 100% Custom Fields making unused and missing Fields a thing of the past.

 ### Fields